Tool Preferences in Agentic LLMs are Unreliable: Acknowledgement

 \section{Acknowledgement}

-This project was supported in part by a grant from an NSF CAREER AWARD 1942230, ONR YIP award N00014-22-1-2271, ARO’s Early Career Program Award 310902-00001, Army Grant No. W911NF2120076, the NSF award CCF2212458, NSF Award No. 2229885 (NSF Institute for Trustworthy AI in Law and Society, TRAILS), a MURI grant 14262683, an award from meta 314593-00001 and an award from Capital One.
+This project was supported in part by a grant from an NSF CAREER AWARD 1942230, the ONR PECASE grant N00014-25-1-2378, ARO's Early Career Program Award 310902-00001, Army Grant No. W911NF2120076, the NSF award CCF2212458, NSF Award No. 2229885 (NSF Institute for Trustworthy AI in Law and Society, TRAILS), a MURI grant 14262683, DARPA AIQ grant HR00112590066 and an award from meta 314593-00001.